shipser/Media_Extra_Tools_for_Plex/README.md

 Every TV show or Movie must be on a seperate line

 - Line structure:
-    - `TV Show Name : Full path to the location to move to`
+    - `TV Show Name : Full path to the location to move to (without the TV Show / Movie Folder Name)`
 - Example:
     - `Andor {tvdb-393189} : /media/TV/`